Don’t Let Dizziness Throw Off Your Life’s Balance

 - A persistent sense of imbalance, unsteadiness, or what some people refer to as a loss of sure-footedness

-Although you may feel helpless when you’re hit with a dizzy spell, there’s plenty of hope for these balance problems.
-Proper diagnosis and treatment options have been enhanced over the last decade, making dizziness a much easier problem to resolve.
+Although you may feel helpless when you’re hit with a dizzy spell, there’s plenty of hope and help for many balance problems.
+First, you must get a proper diagnosis.
+Treatment options have been enhanced over the last decade, making dizziness a much easier problem to resolve.

 Why Am I Losing My Balance?

-To help balance your body, your brain requires input from your inner ear, your eyes, and your body to determine where it is in relation to other objects.
-Your brain takes this information to determine what movements your body should make based on what’s going on around you.
+To help balance your body, your brain requires input from your inner ear, your eyes, and your sense of touch to determine where it is in relation to other objects and the earth.
+Your brain uses this information to determine what movements your body should make based on what’s going on around you.
 If any one of the several parts of this complicated system does not work properly, a loss of sure-footedness or problems with movement coordination can take place.

 The natural aging process may affect these senses, as well as the central nervous system’s ability to interpret and react to them quickly.
 Physicians commonly hear complaints that patients can see a curb or step but aren’t able to react quickly enough to keep their balance.
-With proper diagnosis and therapeutic exercises, like balance retraining, many older adults can return to a more active lifestyle.
+With proper diagnosis and therapeutic exercises, like balance retraining or vestibular rehabilitation therapy, many older adults can return to a more active lifestyle.

 Facts About Dizziness and Balance